 6.27.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.27.5.

 Cover cases that are expected never to occur with a case default clause to ensure that unexpected cases are detected and processed, perhaps emitting an error message.

-Avoid the use of computed go to statements.

 6.28 Demarcation of Control Flow [EOJ]

 6.28.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.28 applies primarily to deprecated constructs of Fortran.
 Modern Fortran supports block constructs for choice and iteration, which have separate end statements for do, select, and if constructs.
 Furthermore, these constructs can be named which reduces visual confusion when blocks are nested.

-There are archaic forms of loops and choices that should be avoided.

 6.28.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.28.5.

 Use the block form of the do-loop, together with cycle and exit statements, rather than the non-block do-loop.

 Use the if construct or select case construct whenever possible, rather than statements that rely on labels, that is, the arithmetic if and go to statements.